 Moisture problems can seriously damage your home and your health.
 Below are 9 things you really ought to know about damp, moisture and water damage.
+Also, a few tips and condensation damp solutions that could help along the way.
 Hopefully, none of them will be a surprise and none of them will sound familiar, but if you spot a problem with moisture, damp or water, it’s essential to get it fixed straight away.

 1. It’s not just showers that put water in the air